 Like other hormones in our body, as we age, our hormone levels begin to naturally decline.
 This is also true of human growth hormone.
 It's important to understand how hormones within the body are closely related to one another, and how deficient levels of human growth hormone can impact other hormones throughout the body.
 It is never a good idea to add a hormone to your body without first understanding your current hormone levels and how the new hormones will affect your body's chemistry.

-Common uses of human growth hormone include, building muscle mass, increasing energy levels, boosting libido, regulating sleep patterns and weight loss.
+The use of human growth hormone for the purpose of building muscle mass, increasing energy levels, boosting libido, regulating sleep patterns and weight loss is strictly prohibited and illegal.
 Scientific research suggests that balanced nutrition, pharmaceutical-grade supplementation, regular exercise and natural bioidentical hormone therapy can offer all these benefits and more.

 Note: BodyLogicMD affiliated physicians prescribe less than .0001% of HGH per year.